Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Bios: None \
 Notes:
 -  Add the contents of your purchased Pico-8 Raspberry Pi Pico-8 zip to /roms/pico-8 folder and add your .png and/or .p8 game files to /roms/pico-8/carts folder then start pico-8 from pico-8 emulationstation menu.
--  If you'd like to access splore to download and update games online while in Pico-8, create a blank text file named zzzsplore.p8 in /roms/pico-8/carts and launch zzzsplore from the pico-8 system menu in emulationstation
+-  If you'd like to access splore to download and update games online while in Pico-8, create a blank text file named zzzsplore.p8 in /roms/pico-8/carts and launch zzzsplore from the pico-8 system menu in emulationstation.
 -  By default, pico-8 games will load in a 1:1 aspect ratio.
 You can also load games in full screen and pixel perfect aspect ratios as well by changing the default emulator setting.
 See [here](https://github.com/christianhaitian/arkos/wiki/Frequently-Asked-Questions---RG351P#q-how-do-i-change-emulator-cores-in-arkos) for information on how to change the default emulator.
+- You can exit pico-8 at any time by pressing the select and start buttons (RG351 and RK2020 devices) or 1 and Start buttons (Chi) or Minus and Start buttons (RGB10).
--  ***Be careful to not delete the existing sdl_controllers.txt file in the /roms/pico-8 folder or you will not have any controls in pico-8!***
+-  ***Be careful to not delete or alter the existing sdl_controllers.txt file in the /roms/pico-8 folder or you will not have any controls in pico-8!***

 ### Playstation 1 (PSX)
 Emulator: (**lr-pcsx-rearmed**) lr-duckstation \